TingleDinkle/TKIY/README.md

 As you execute code, the **Sanity System** degrades.
 Critical sanity levels trigger visual hallucinations, screen shaking, phantom variable manifestations, and warnings from worlds that shouldn't exist.

+Go to https://github.com/TingleDinkle/yellow_compiler for reference on how to use the language

 ## Motivations & Lore

 This project serves as a functional artifact inspired by the Minecraft ARG series surrounding the characters **Avery** and **Derlord**.